French vs Armenian Dialects

 - Western Armenian spoken in: Armenian Highland, Cilicia, Lebanon, Syria, Turkey

-- Not Applicable spoken in: Not Applicable
+- Eastern Armenian spoken in:

 Also check out where do they speak French and Armenian languages around the world